 Investigates geoscience topics by introducing students to internationally recognized experts who share their theories, models and opinions.
-On-location film footage will take students to places and events they might not otherwise see.
+Includes on-location film footage to places and events not otherwise seen.
 A telecourse, the class includes video viewing, written worksheet lessons, at-home quizzes, topical outside reading summaries and an on-campus exam.
 Offered as needed.